Steve Ross (businessman): Soccer

 Known for promoting and popularizing soccer in the United States, Ross was amongst the group of people who founded the New York Cosmos in 1971.
 Backed by his employer Warner Communications, the club brought soccer superstars Pelé and Franz Beckenbauer, as well as other prominent players such as Carlos Alberto, Vladislav Bogićević, Johan Neeskens, and Giorgio Chinaglia.

 Ross was introduced to the sport during the late 1960s by one of his business executives Nesuhi Ertegun from Atlantic Records, the record company co-founded by Nesuhi's brother and also soccer enthusiast Ahmet Ertegun.
 The two brothers worked for Ross in the early 1970s after Atlantic got bought in 1967 by Warner Bros.-Seven Arts that in turn got bought by Ross's Kinney National Company two years later.
 When Nesuhi Ertegun had a business opportunity that would require leaving the company, Ross offered anything in an attempt to keep him.
 Ertegun expressed a desire to have a soccer club created and Ross, a fan of sports in general, obliged.
 Following the 1970 FIFA World Cup in Mexico that the Erteguns used to further establish contacts in the soccer world by throwing lavish parties, one of which was attended by Pelé, the brothers came back to New York and held Ross to his promise.
 In turn, Ross and longtime associate Jay Emmett reached out to eight other top executives and convinced them to contribute $35,000 each towards establishing a new soccer franchise that would compete in the struggling North American Soccer League.

 Founding the New York Cosmos

-The franchise called the New York Cosmos was created in early 1971 with Englishman Clive Toye as its first general manager and 37-year-old Gordon Bradley as the player/coach.
-Playing out their debut season in almost empty stadiums with virtually no media coverage, the Cosmos were a rag-tag semi-professional operation, but most importantly Ross was hooked and very much interested to see the team do well.
+The New York Cosmos was created in early 1971 with Englishman Clive Toye as its first general manager and 37-year-old Gordon Bradley as the player and eventually, coach.
+Playing out their debut season with a small fanbase, the Cosmos were a semi-professional operation, but most importantly, Ross was interested to see the team perform well.
 Scared of losing money, the ten original investors sold their stake in the franchise to newly created Warner Communications (the company where Ross was CEO and chairman) for $1.
-Essentially, with the sale, Ross added the modest franchise to the vast media empire he was in charge of running.
+With the sale, Ross added the franchise to the vast media empire he was in charge of running.